The Protégé: Plot

 After the visit her captors try to hang Anna but she kills them, escapes and discovers that Lucas is severely disabled, cared for in a facility with a wealthy benefactor.
 Anna agrees to meet Rembrandt for dinner, where he urges her not to pursue his mysterious employer.
 After they part, Rembrandt survives a hit ordered by Duquet while Anna finds and kills Duquet at his apartment.
 She ambushes Rembrandt when he arrives but they give in to their mutual attraction and sleep together.

 On the street, Anna is shot by Duquet's last henchman but is rescued by Moody, who faked his death by disguising his attempted killer as himself.
 They find out that Rembrandt's employer is holding a charity banquet at his heavily fortified mansion.
 Anna infiltrates that banquet disguised as a waiter but is stopped by Rembrandt.
 Moved to his secure bunker, the employer is confronted by Moody and is revealed to be Edward Hayes.

 Edward hired Moody to perform the hit on him years ago, faking his death to hide him, his son, and his criminal empire.
 Moody tells Edward that he was only looking for Lucas to make amends for killing his father, and that Edward brought all this upon himself.
 He discusses how he may be a bad man but Hayes is truly evil, then detonates a bomb killing Edward and himself.

 Badly wounded, Anna escapes to Da Nang to the place where Moody found her as a child.
 It is revealed that young Anna's family was attacked by a gang who forced her to watch them kill her parents and sisters.
 At the gang hideout, she watched the gang leader clean and assemble a pistol before assembling one herself and using it to kill the gang before being rescued by Moody.

 Rembrandt arrives, and he and Anna hold each other at gunpoint.
-A shot is heard.
+Two shots are heard.
 Anna exits the building, alone.